hmrc/industry-classification-lookup/README.md

 Headers:

-* Authorization - a valid BEARER token for a signed in user
+* Authorization - a valid BEARER token for a signed in user.

 Example URLs: